I've often found that the default Emacs frame title is a little

 (setq frame-title-format '("%b@" (:eval (or (file-remote-p default-directory 'host) system-name)) " — Emacs"))

-, I use buffer-name@buffer-host — Emacs
+Instead of emacs@hostname, I use buffer-name@buffer-host — Emacs.

-is the name of the currently focused buffer, and
+Here buffer-name is the name of the currently focused buffer, and

-is the host on which the buffer's file resides.
+buffer-host is the host on which the buffer's file resides.
 This

 means that if you're connected over TRAMP to another host, the remote